LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

 These were installed when running ``pip install -e gerstnerhungarian`` eariler.

+- With the `attrs <https://www.attrs.org/en/stable/index.html>`_ library
-- The attr library from the PyLexibank ecosystem will create the custom language class with custom columns in the output file ``cldf/forms.csv``.
+  we will create the custom language class with custom columns in the output file ``cldf/forms.csv``.
 - The `slug <https://clldutils.readthedocs.io/en/latest/misc.html#clldutils.misc.slug>`_
   function from the clldutils library will be used to format some IDs.
 - The `epitran <https://pypi.org/project/epitran/>`_ library will be used to